 - ECPs are a high-level change management class type (Engineering Change Proposal) that can be used to collect multiple change requests into a single package. - If ECP Control is in effect, but the current user has not assigned an ECP, the document will be Read-Only until he assigns an ECP to it.
-A notice to this effect will be displayed to the right of the Project Bread Crumb. - To assign an ECP, see "Assigning an ECP to a Document" on page 126. - 7 Category: Select the category to which to add the new document.
-A document can belong to any category to which you have access. - 8 Create Options: Select one of the following: - Blank: Creates the document from the blank template.
+A notice to this effect will be displayed to the right of the Project Bread Crumb. - To assign an ECP, see "Assigning an ECP to a Document" on page 150. - 7 Master Document: Select this option to make the document a master document. - 8 Category: Select the category to which to add the new document.
+A document can belong to any category to which you have access. - 9 Create Options: Select one of the following: - Blank: Creates the document from the blank template.
 When you select this option, the documents in the Template list are disabled.
-This is the default. - Chapters Only: Creates the document based upon the chapter structure of an existing document that you select from the Template list. - Chapters and Requirements: Creates the document based upon the chapter structure and requirements of an existing document that you select from the Template list. - 9 Template: Select the document to use as the template.
+This is the default. - Chapters Only: Creates the document based upon the chapter structure of an existing document that you select from the Template list.

+- Chapters and Requirements: Creates the document based upon the chapter structure and requirements of an existing document that you select from the Template list. - As Child: Shows a list of master documents to which this newly created child document should relate to. - Based on Sibling: This option is only available when As Child is selected.
+If you select this option, the master document list contains child documents which you can select.
+This means that the selected child document will be like a master to the newly created child document. - 10 Template: Select the document to use as the template.
 If needed, use the Find template field at the bottom of the dialog filter the documents shown in the list.

-NOTE These controls are enabled only if you did NOT choose Blank from the Create Options.

-10 Foreword tab: Click in the Foreword field.
+- These controls are enabled only if you did NOT choose Blank from the Create Options. - If you restrict classes in a document, these restrictions are inherited by the new document.
+For further information about restricting classes in a document see chapter "Assigning an ECP to a Document" on page 150. - 11 Foreword tab: Click in the Foreword field.
 The HTML Toolbar appears.
 Enter any information that would precede the table of contents.